Puppet-Finland/fabric/README.md

 # Configuring Puppet/Hiera

-To make use of automatically generated roledefs youn will first need to configure Hiera.
+To make use of automatically generated roledefs you will first need to configure Hiera.
 Add the categories you want to your site.pp:

     $role = hiera('role', undef)